logo

 We briefly recall how in a STARK, an execution trace is turned into a codeword representing a low-degree polynomial.
 The same technique is used for all of the five tables defined above, not just the Processor Table, which is the execution trace in our STARK engine.

 First, the values in the columns of the tables are interpolated, resulting in a bunch of polynomials.
-For interpolation, we use the so-called $\omicron$-domain: $\{ \omicron^i \}_{i=0}^{N-1}$.
-The value of $N$ is the length of the longest table – the Instruction Table.
-The value of $\omicron \in \mathbb{F}_p$ depends on $N$; namely, $\omicron$ must generate a subgroup of $\mathbb{F}_p^\star$ with cardinality at least $N$.
-Each interpolation polynomial $ti_c(x)$ represents one column $c$.
+For interpolation, we use the so-called ο\omicron-domain: οi_i=0N1\\{ \omicron^i \\}\_{i=0}^{N-1}.
+The value of NN is the length of the longest table – the Instruction Table.
+The value of οFp\omicron \in \mathbb{F}_p depends on NN; namely, ο\omicron must generate a subgroup of Fp\mathbb{F}_p^\star with cardinality at least NN.
+Each interpolation polynomial tic(x)ti_c(x) represents one column cc.

-Second, the interpolation polynomials $ti_c(x)$ are evaluated on a domain that's larger than $\{\omicron^i\}_{i=0}^{N-1}$.
-In our case, we use the so-called $\Omega$-domain: $\{\Omega^i\}_{i=0}^{4N-1}$.
-As before, $\Omega$ depends on $N$, and must generate a subgroup of appropriate cardinality.
+Second, the interpolation polynomials tic(x)ti_c(x) are evaluated on a domain that's larger than οi_i=0N1\\{\omicron^i\\}\_{i=0}^{N-1}.
+In our case, we use the so-called Ω\Omega-domain: Ωi_i=04N1\\{\Omega^i\\}\_{i=0}^{4N-1}.
+As before, Ω\Omega depends on NN, and must generate a subgroup of appropriate cardinality.

-The two-step of interpolation over the $\omicron$-domain and evaluation on the $\Omega$-domain is called low degree extension.
+The two-step of interpolation over the ο\omicron-domain and evaluation on the Ω\Omega-domain is called low degree extension.
 Its result is one codeword per column from the table we started with.

 Third, the AIR polynomials are evaluated on the low-degree-extended codewords.
 This gives rise to one transition codeword per AIR polynomial.